bcgov/devhub-app-web/README.md

 ## Getting Started
 * Setup a Developer Account with [Algolia](https://algolia.com).
 Use the __Community__ version.
-* change into app-web project directory
-* copy and update your env file
-* `cp .env.production.example .env.production`
-   * the `MATOMO_URL` should be pointing to the instance of your production matomo service.
-If you do not have one leave it as a blank variable.
 * set up a secret to allow the openshift builder service account to push devhub 'dev mode' images to docker hub, instructions [here](./docs/devhub-previewer-setup.md)